saylaan/Electron_TS_React_2023/README.md

 1/ Configuration

-The config folder contains two subfolders: vite and forge In Vite's case it will contain a file called `vite.config` which contains some configurations about how our application should be built with.
+The config folder contains two subfolders: vite and forge

-We use Electron forge who is a all-in-one tool to package and distributing Electron applications.
+In Vite's case it will contain a file called `vite.config` which contains some configurations about how our application should be built with.

-And Vite for the development environment
+We use Electron forge who is a all-in-one tool to package and distributing Electron applications inside file `forge.config.js`

 This configuration is very verbose and enable special node.js API.

 But it's really useful when developing an application with multiple process like this one

 2/ Back-end

 The back-end has a MVC design pattern.

 It's made with electron for the desktop app with all the configuration necessary.

 With the contextBridge to open Node API for the front-end inside `preload` file.

 All controllers are here.
 They manage the request to the database with sequelize.

 Models contains every model used by the application like alarm.

 Services contain every service used by the application for the management of alarms with `node-schedule` a npm package to create cron task.

 Routes are the routes that will be accessible for the front-end.
 The route here can be seen like the IPC communication of Electron.

 Utils contains some useful functions or classes which could be shared across differents parts of our code base.

 3/ Seed